 It’s a valid question: With all these advantages over facelift surgery, what’s the catch?

 NuBody Concepts’ Dr. Rosdeutscher has performed facelifts – both surgical and minimally-invasive or combinations of both – in the Nashville area for over 20 years.
+He has lately achieved excellent results with the Renuvion technology.
 And Dr. Peters, who we mentioned earlier, is among InMode’s award-winning plastic surgeons for his innovative use of their technology, and was also one of the first adopters of radiofrequency-assisted lipectomy after its FDA approval.

 If you’d like to learn how FaceTite can rejuvenate your face and neck, contact us today for a personal consultation with a plastic surgeon in Nashville or Memphis.